OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Mycelia Externalize Their Digestion.md

-# Mushrooms Externalize Their Digestion
+# Mycelia Externalize Their Digestion

 The